JenryOllivierre/Laravel-Coreui-Static-Admin-Theme/readme.md

 # Laravel Coreui Static Admin Theme

-## Preamble
+## Introduction

-Laravel Coreui Static Admin Theme is a bootstrap 4 theme made by (coreui)[https://coreui.io] that has been re-packaged to work as an admin theme for your laravel application.
+Laravel Coreui Static Admin Theme is a bootstrap 4 theme made by [coreui](https://coreui.io) that has been re-packaged to work as an admin theme for your laravel application.

 ## How To Install

-Run the composer command `composer require "jenryollivierre/laravel-coreui-static-admin-theme":"1.*"`
+Run the composer command `composer require jenryollivierre/laravel-coreui-static-admin-theme`

 ## Getting Started

 ### 1 - Publish Files

 - Use the `php artisan vendor:publish` command to publish the necessary files.
-The assets, views and config files are tagged as 'lcsat-public', 'lcsat-views', 'lcsat-config' respectively so you can publish specifically with command `php artisan vendor:publish --tag={name}.
+The assets, views and config files are tagged as 'lcsat-public', 'lcsat-views', 'lcsat-config' respectively so you can publish specifically with command `php artisan vendor:publish --tag={name}`.
 It is recommended that you publish the config file first in the case that you may require a different path to publish the package assets than what is set as the default.
 By default the assets is published to public/admin.
 The views file will publish to views/vendor/coreui-static.

 ### 2 - Configure Files

 - Go to the published views in views/vendor/coreui-static folder and edit the admin.blade.php template to suit your needs. the views/vendor/coreui-static/partials folder contains all the sub views to make it easier for you to find your way around the files to edit to your heart's content.

-### 3 - Create your main layout view file and include the views/vendor/coreui-static/admin.blade.php file and you'll be up and running.
+### 3 - Create Your Layout

+- In your main layout file, include the views/vendor/coreui-static/admin.blade.php file and you'll be up and running.
 Then as usual, in your pages, extend you main layout and get to work.

 ## Available Section & Yield tags